guaguanco127/br.pitchshift.1.0/MaxMSP Abstraction/README.md

 ## <a name="About"></a>About

-This is a spectral Max/MSP abstraction, and Ableton Max for Live device that allows the user to transpose the pitch of a stereo signal up to two octave and down to two octaves.
-Good for harmonization and microtonal pitchshifting.
+This is a spectral Max/MSP abstraction, and Ableton Max for Live device that allows the user to transpose the pitch of a stereo signal up to two octaves and down to two octaves.
+Good for harmonization and microtonal pitch-shifting.
 Currently works in any sample rate or bit depth.

 This effect introduces a latency of 2048 samples.
-For a latency free version of a pitchshifter (that introduces some artifacts) use [br.whammy.1.0](https://github.com/guaguanco127/br.whammy.1.0) instead.
+For a latency-free version of a pitch-shifter (that introduces some artifacts) use [br.whammy.1.0](https://github.com/guaguanco127/br.whammy.1.0) instead.

 Only works as an abstraction or a device.
 External objects and RNBO not available yet.
 An extremely important file is included in each folder called "solofreeze.pfft" do not move or delete this file until you follow all instructions for installation.

 **On/Off:** Turn the effect on or bypass

-**Pitchshift:** Pitchshift Factor in steps. -24. to 24.
+**Pitchshift:** Pitch-shift Factor in steps. -24. to 24.
 Default 0.
-Microtonal pitchshifting is possible by using numbers in between integers.
+Microtonal pitch-shifting is possible by using numbers in between integers.
 For example, -0.50 is pitchshifted down by a quarter tone.

 **Dry/Wet:** The amount of dry and wet signal between 0. and 100.
 The default is 100.
 The wet signal is latent by 2048 samples.